Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 ### 🔸  Bubble coordinates & Tail positioning issues
 Here comes the tricky part :<BR>
 If you set a tail to be visible, in order to be correctly displayed on screen, its design ***in its whole*** must be set to fit on the screen.
-Otherwise, you will face some strange behaviours.
+Otherwise, you will face some strange behaviours.<BR><BR>
 Tails are adding a 4 pixels design on the edge of the bubble they're placed on.

 ![TAIL_SIZE](https://github.com/user-attachments/assets/11cd9ce3-a3be-48aa-8b05-54390accc0e0)